Scale Your Startup

 OPENNESS TO EXPERIENCE is the willingness and ability to embrace new ideas, adapt to novel situations, and innovate.
 Leaders with this trait foster creativity and strategic flexibility critical for the growth and success of a venture.
 They are more patient, curious and engaged with novel opportunities and stimuli surrounding themselves with well-defined thought partners that push the limits of what they understand or believe to be true.
 They adapt their perspectives given sufficient evidence, display readiness to apologize, and explore diverse opportunities for product and personal development.
 Consequently, they experience accelerated healthy growth, form resilient relationships, and make robust decisions regarding product and personnel.

-Few people are qualified to ask questions that evaluate emotional constructs.
+Only a few people are skilled at asking questions that assess emotional constructs.
 Pursue training or incorporate a qualified Assessor and Selector to augment your hiring panels.
 80% of your problems related to people will be more about their behavior and less about their skills.
 Consequently, you should invest in someone who is forensically trained to screen out these people or help you better understand how to manage high-beta talent.